Camden County Dinosaur spacer Indian King Tavern Museum

 The Historical Commission is soliciting information from anyone who believes they know of local sites or the identities of persons who participated in underground railroad activities.
 Each reported item is then investigated and evaluated in a manner that has, in effect, made Wright the state's official underground railroad myth-buster.

-audio bug Slave-quilt book called 'nonsense.'
+audio bug2 Slave-quilt book called "nonsense"

-audio bug Total number of fugitive slaves.
+audio bug2 Total number of fugitives

-audio bug Shoot-out at Timbuctoo, Burlington Co.
+audio bug2 Shoot-out at Timbuctoo, Burlington Co.

 He also noted that this sort of historical research can be unpopular.